Wraient/buttercup/README.md

 # buttercup

-A cli application to stream torrents and track the playback
+A cli application to stream torrents and track the playback using [jackett](https://github.com/Jackett/Jackett) and [peerflix](https://github.com/mafintosh/peerflix)

 ## Join the discord server

 https://discord.gg/cNaNVEE3B6

 ## Features
+- Search for torrents
+- Stream torrents
+- Track playback
+- Save MPV Speed
+- Download / Install Jackett
+- Config file
+- CLI Selection menu
+- Rofi Support

 ## Installing and Setup
 > **Note**: `buttercup` requires `mpv`, `rofi`, and `peerflix` for Rofi support and torrent streaming.
 These are included in the installation instructions below for each distribution.